top of page

 Mastering Time: Leveraging Technology and Analog Tools for Optimal Time Management

 I have tried both digital and analog methods for time management over the years.
 I simply do not have enough screen space (At my home office I have 3 monitors for my work laptop).
 I have tried Evernote, Notion, and OneNote.
 All these are great for keeping notes, but I need something that is in my face, something that cannot be covered up by google map directions or the project/ticket management system.
-I ended up with analog.
-With all these digital systems, I forget they are there (I don't see them) after some time.
-My system is simple, I can take it wherever I go, even if I only have my laptop with no extra monitors.
-Also, writing helps cement everything in my head and keeps me focused.
-I have bridged the gap and settled on Rocketbook for my analog note taking.
-I don't have to waste paper, I can convert to digital if I want, and there are multiple sizes and colors to choose from.
+I ended up going analog.
+Writing things down cements them in my head in a way digital tools don't, and a notebook is always visible regardless of how many windows are open on my screens.
+I use Rocketbook so I can scan pages digitally if needed without wasting paper.

 Based on the above, I have three notebooks.
 Yes, I said three.
 They are small, barely take up any space, and are easily referenced, and always in front of my face (despite me having three monitors).
 I ended up using Rocketbook for all my analog needs.
 This allows me to be analog (better for recall when I write things down), scan if I want to (using the Rocketbook app), and not waste paper (I used a lot of notebooks and sticky notes, even for stupid things... lots of stupid things).